 - find out what to do when they need help urgently, using NHS 111 online

-- book and manage appointments at your GP practice
+- book and manage appointments at your GP practice, if you have this service enabled

 - order repeat prescriptions for collection at your practice or a pharmacy they have already nominated